Sunny Friday, windy Saturday forecast for Las Vegas Valley

 As a storm system moves into the Las Vegas Valley on Friday, winds will build in advance of an extremely windy Saturday, according to the National Weather Service.

-Southwest to west winds from 25 to 35 mph with gusts up to 55 mph are forecast.
+Wind speeds of 25 to 35 mph are expected with gusts up to 55 mph.
 Winds speeds could reach 60 mph in the Spring Mountains.

-Friday will be a precursor to Saturday’s conditions with south winds from 5 to 15 mph with some gusts up to 30 mph in the afternoon.
-The high should reach 90 degrees.
+Friday will be a precursor to Saturday’s conditions with steady 5 to 15 mph winds and some gusts up to 30 mph in the afternoon.
+The high should reach 90 degrees, while the overnight low should drop to 70.

-The overnight low should drop to 70 with winds 5-15 mph and gusts up to 35 mph.